25 Best Places to visit in South India for Nature, Adventure and Heritage lovers

 21. Mysore, Karnataka

 While Bangalore is the famous Silicon city and the capital of Bangalore, Mysore is indeed the cultural capital of Karnataka.
 If you want to acquaint yourself with the culture and history of Karnataka, there is no better place than Mysore.
 It also happens to be among the top 3 cleanest cities of India and the seat of the Royal Family of Karnataka.
-It is most famous for the spectacular Mysore Palace and the picturesque Vrindavan Gardens.
+Visiting the spectacular Mysore Maharaja Palace and the beautiful Brindavan Gardens are the two best things to do in Mysore.
 Other fascinating places around the city are the Chamundi hills, the Ranganathittu bird sanctuary and the lost land of Talakadu.

 22. Hyderabad, Telangana

 Hyderabad is the capital city of Telangana and a cosmopolitan city with a booming IT industry.
 But the old-world charm of old Hyderabad, the delicious Hyderabadi biryani and the historic sites attract travelers the most.
 The most iconic monument of Hyderabad is the Charminar, followed by the Golconda fort.
 The other places of interest include the Chowmahalla palace built by the erstwhile Nizams of Hyderabad, the Salar Jung Museum and the Hussain Sagar lake.
 You can also take a day trip to the Ramoji Film city, which is the largest studio complex in the world.

 23. Bengaluru (Bangalore), Karnataka